 For additional information, contact the Halliburton Engineering Global Programs Office via email at firstname.lastname@example.org, via phone at (979) 862-5880, or in-person at the Zachry Engineering Education Complex, Suite 410.

 |Required Courses 1|

 Select one of the following:

-Design course in an engineering department with a significant international component
+Pre-approved 200 level or above engineering course with a significant international component 3

 |Total Semester Credit Hours||15|

 To be selected from approved International and Cultural Diversity courses.
-At least one course must have significant focus on international diversity.
+Course listing can be found at icd.tamu.edu.